Logical limit laws for minor-closed classes of graphs

 \begin{itemize} \item $A_i$ and $B_i$ are marked identically for all $1\leq i \leq a$; \item no vertex of $A_{a+1}$ was marked by a vertex-move until now; \item there are at least $2^{(k-k')\cdot v(G)}$ indices $1\leq i\leq a$ such that $B_i$ is marked identically to $A_{a+1}$. \end{itemize}

 Observe that if after move $k'=k$ the situation is still good, Duplicator has won the game.
-Our aim is to show by induction that Duplicator can indeed achieve this situation, up to a relabelling of the indices.
-Clearly, the situation is good at the beginning of the game, when no moves have been played yet, corresponding to $k=0$.
+Our aim is to show by induction that Duplicator can indeed achieve this situation, up to a relabelling of $A_1, \dots, A_{a+1}$ and a relabelling of $B_1, \dots, B_a$.
+Clearly, the situation is good at the beginning of the game, when no moves have been played yet, corresponding to $k'=0$.

 Now assume that after move $k'< k$, the situation is good.
 We show that, no matter what Spoiler does in move $k'+1$, Duplicator can respond in such a way that after move $k'+1$ the situation is still good, possibly after some relabelling.